Privacy policy

 We use in particular:

-- We use services from Spotify AB, Regeringsgatan 19, SE-111 53 Stockholm, Sweden ("Spotify") to display targeted advertising on the Spotify platform to visitors to our online offers who have shown an interest in our content in connection with Spotify (remarketing).
-For this purpose, information about your interactions with our content related to Spotify (e.g. clicks on Spotify links, interaction with embedded Spotify playlists or tracks) may be collected in pseudonymized form and transmitted to Spotify.
+We use services provided by Spotify AB, Regeringsgatan 19, SE-111 53 Stockholm, Sweden ("Spotify"), to display targeted advertising on the Spotify platform to visitors of our online offerings who have shown an interest in our Spotify-related content (remarketing).
+For this purpose, information about your interactions with our content related to Spotify (e.g., clicks on Spotify links, interaction with embedded Spotify playlists or tracks) may be collected in a pseudonymized form and transmitted to Spotify.
 Spotify uses this information on our behalf to assign you to segments for ad delivery.
-No directly identifying personal data such as your name or e-mail address will be transmitted to Spotify unless you have provided Spotify with this data yourself and consented to its use.
+No directly identifying personal data, such as your name or email address, is transmitted to Spotify unless you have provided this data to Spotify yourself and consented to its use.

 13. extensions for the website